 Maine legislators seek to extend RCV for president and governor: After making history last year with the first RCV elections for Congress, Maine legislators want to extend use of RCV.
 The senate president has sponsored a bill to extend RCV to the presidential elections - both to allocate Maine’s electoral votes in the general election and delegates in a newly created presidential primary (Maine in 2016 relied on caucuses).
 Several proposed constitutional amendments would expand RCV to November elections for governor and state legislature, and another bill would allow more cities to join Portland in using RCV for city elections.

 Massachusetts bill sponsor total soars: Thanks to outreach and coalition-building spearheaded by our allies at Voter Choice Massachusetts, two RCV bills - a local options proposal and one to establish RCV for state and federal elections - by February 20th had amassed 82 co-sponsors out of 200 legislators.
 Voter Choice Massachusetts may back a ballot measure for 2020 if the legislature doesn’t act...stay tuned

 Bipartisan appeal: RCV continues to prove its bipartisan appeal with a mix of bills introduced by both Republicans and Democrats in states all over the nation.
 Republican legislators back comprehensive use of RCV in states like Missouri and Rhode Island, while winning backing from Democrats in states like New Hampshire and Wyoming.

-Local options abound: States advancing RCV local options legislation this year with strong support from local and state advocates include California, Maryland, Minnesota, Maryland and Washington.
+Local options abound: States advancing RCV local options legislation this year with strong support from local and state advocates include California, Minnesota, Maryland and Washington.

 Illustration by Mikhaila Markham